-Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.
-You have until << b2b\text\6(activation deadline)>> to activate your identity monitoring services.
-Membership Number: << Membership Number s\n>>
+You have until < b2b text 6(activation deadline)>> to activate your identity monitoring services.

-For more information about Kroll and your Identity Monitoring services, you can visit info.krollmonitoring.com.
+Membership Number: << Membership Number s n>> For more information about Kroll and your Identity Monitoring services, you can visit info.krollmonitoring.com.
 If you prefer to activate these services offline and receive monitoring alerts via the US Postal Service, you may activate via our automated phone system by calling 1-888-653-0511, Monday through Friday, 8:00 a.m. to 5:30 p.m.
-Central Time, excluding major U.S. holidays.
+Central time, excluding major U.S. holiday.
 Please have your membership number located in your letter ready when calling.
 Please note that to activate monitoring services, you will be required to provide your name, date of birth, and Social Security number through our automated phone system.
+Additional information describing your services is included with this letter.